Sport in Pakistan: Sailing

-The Pakistan Sailing Federation is the national body, with Karachi and Balochistan Sailing/Yachting Association's as its major units.
-Byram Dinshawji Avari represented Pakistan at the 1978 Asian Games in Bangkok, and again at the 1982 Asian Games in New Delhi.
-He also won a silver medal at the Enterprise World Championship held in Canada in 1978.
-In 2004, Mohammad Tanveer of Pakistan won silver medal in Mistral Asian Championship held in Bombay.
-Shazli Tahir won silver and Junaid Ahmed won bronze medal in first CAS International Sailing Championship in April 2008.
+The Pakistan Sailing Federation is the national body, with Karachi and Balochistan Sailing/Yachting Associations as its major units.
+Byram Dinshawji Avari won gold medals for Pakistan at the 1978 Asian Games in Bangkok, and again at the 1982 Asian Games in New Delhi.
+Goshpi Avari won the medal with her husband, Byram, at the 1982 Games.
+She was the first and, until 2010, the only Pakistani woman to have won a gold medal at a major international competition.
+Byram D. Avari also won a silver medal at the Enterprise World Championship held in Canada in 1978.
+In 2004, Mohammad Tanveer of Pakistan won a silver medal in the Mistral Asian Championship held in Bombay.
+Shazli Tahir won silver and Junaid Ahmed won a bronze medal in the first CAS International Sailing Championship in April 2008.
+Muhammad Zakaullah is a keen yachtsman and has represented Pakistan at numerous international events.
+He has won gold medals at the Asian Games twice.
+Munir Sadiq sailed into the record books in 1998 Asian Games, as his silver medal in the open enterprise class made him the first sailor to win five medals in the Asian Games.
+He had previously won three gold medals in the enterprise class in 1978, 1986 and 1990, as well as a silver in the same class in 1994.
+Notable sailors who competed at the Olympics include Khalid Akhtar, Arshad Choudhry, Javed Rasool and Mamoon Sadiq.

 Swimming

 Up until recently, swimming struggled as a sport in Pakistan.
 But there has been a surge in interest, particularly with Rubab Raza.
-She was the youngest Olympic Pakistani competitor in Pakistan's history, aged 13 at the 2004 Summer Olympics.
-Kiran Khan known as "Golden Girl" also came to attention when she won 7 gold medals, 3 silver medals and 3 bronze medals at 28 National Games in 2001.
+She was the youngest Olympic competitor in Pakistan's history, aged 13 at the 2004 Summer Olympics.
+Kiran Khan known as "Golden Girl" also came to attention when she won 7 gold medals, 3 silver medals, and 3 bronze medals at 28 National Games in 2001.
+She represented Pakistan at the 2008 Summer Olympics.
+Other notable swimmers include Iftikhar Ahmed Shah, Muhammad Ramzan, Muhammad Bashir, Ahmed Nazir, Bisma Khan, Syed Muhammad Haseeb Tariq, Lianna Swan, Jehanara Nabi, Anum Bandey, Mumtaz Ahmed, Adil Baig, Israr Hussain, Kamal Masud and Haris Bandey.